fugue/regula/README.md

 2. Now, we'll pull the conftest support for Regula and the Regula library in.

         conftest pull -p policy/ github.com/fugue/regula/conftest
-        conftest pull -p policy/regula/lib github.com/fugue/regula/lib
+        conftest pull -p policy/regula/lib 'github.com/fugue/regula//lib?ref=v0.7.0'

-    If we want to use the [rules](#rule-library) that come with regula, we can
+    If we want to use the rules that come with regula, we can
     use:

         conftest pull -p policy/regula/rules github.com/fugue/regula/rules